zlzq-duanzq/NLP/README.md

-Tool used to generate Dataset: chatCPT and Midjourney AI.
+Tool used to generate Dataset: chatGPT and Midjourney AI.

 Some sample Image Caption test result on the new Dataset